Choose Texas Power logo

 Can I switch electric companies if I owe money?

-That depends on your agreement with your current provider.
+Whether you can switch your energy company depends on your agreement with your current provider.
 You may need to pay your balance before terminating service, or you may have time to pay it off after switching.
 Your new provider may also require a deposit if you have an outstanding balance with your previous provider.

 Deregulated energy made easy